archwrt/archwrt-dispatcher/README.md

 ***

-__Tipically, the above use the default interface from your `route`.
+__Tipically, the above use the default interface from `ip route`.
 If you want to assign the interface manually, use the following instead:__

 `/etc/ppp/ip-up.d/10-archwrt-dispatcher.sh`